 director, Academy of Ideas; author, I STILL Find That Offensive!

-Claire is a panelist on BBC Radio 4’s The Moral Maze and is frequently invited to comment on developments in culture, education, media and free-speech issues on TV and radio programmes in the UK such as Newsnight and Any Questions? and regularly appears on Sky News’ evening paper review.
+She is a panelist on BBC Radio 4’s The Moral Maze and is frequently invited to comment on developments in culture, education, media and free speech issues on TV and radio programmes in the UK such as Newsnight and Any Questions?
+She regularly appears on Sky Paper Review.
 Claire is a columnist for TES (Times Educational Supplement) and MJ (Municipal Journal).
-She is author of a book on free speech, recently republished as ‘I STILL Find That Offensive!’
+She is author of a book on free speech, recently republished as I STILL Find That Offensive!
 (Biteback, 2018), and No Strings Attached!
 Why arts funding should say no to instrumentalism (Arts&Business, 2007).

 Claire is involved at a board level in the international debate network, Time To Talk.
-In 2018, she was did a three month residency as a presenter of the weekly three-hour radio magazine show Fox News Friday on Love Sport Radio.
+In 2018, she did a three-month residency as a presenter of the weekly three-hour radio magazine show, Fox News Friday, on LoveSportRadio.

 Follow Claire on Twitter @Fox_Claire.

 Wednesday 16 October, 19:30 Flemish-Dutch House deBuren, Leopoldstraat 6, 1000 Brussels

 Future of the EU: The return of remain and reform?

 Friday 18 October, 19:30 Sedbergh People's Hall, Howgill Lane, Sedbergh LA10 5DQ